 I read up on berry picking before we went to Fitch’s and learned it’s best not to wash the berries until you are ready to eat them.
 As soon as you wash them they begin to spoil.
 I also learned that strawberries do not ripen off the vine, so you are best to pick red and juicy ones from the start if possible.

-I actually planted a few strawberry plants this year but being I only have three my crop is expected to be no more than enough for a salad topping.
-The “pick your own” concept was really fun if you are willing to put in the time and effort to pick the actual berries and then clean them at home.
+I have a few strawberry plants in my home garden, but being I only have three my crop is usually no more than enough for a salad topping.
+The “pick your own” concept is really fun if you are willing to put in the time and effort to pick the actual berries and then clean them at home.

 Have you been to a “pick your own” farm before?
 What did you pick?